decred/atomicswap/README.md

 For dcratomicswap, this step prompts for the wallet passphrase.
 For the btcatomicswap and ltcatomicswap tools the wallet must already be unlocked.

+**`refund <contract> <contract transaction>`**

+The `refund` command is used to create and send a refund of a contract transaction.
+While the refund transaction is created and displayed during contract creation in the initiate and participate steps, the refund can also be created after the fact in case there was any issue sending the transaction (e.g. the contract transaction was malleated or the refund fee is now too low).

+Running this command will prompt for whether to publish the redemption transaction.
+If everything looks correct, the transaction should be published.

 **`extractsecret <redemption transaction> <secret hash>`**